72-Year Old Rider Riding Grand Loop by John Stone who rode Vietnam in 16 days covering the Grand Loop at the age of 72!

 We were invited by some French bus tourists to see and partake in the Thai dance they had booked.
 Thank you but we were quite happy to be out enjoying our beers, but could still see the dances.
-One consisted of poles forming a grid like noughts and Crosses that kept opening and closing as the smooth skinned men rhythmically moved the poles.
+One consisted of poles forming grid-like noughts and Crosses that kept opening and closing as the smooth-skinned men rhythmically moved the poles.
 Would not like to get my ankles rapped by the heavy bamboo poles.
 The girls must have been light on their feet.
 8.30pm and very little, light so off to bed in our BIG bedroom must have been 12m x 10m one of us each side inside our mosi nets.

 Slept like a log, nothing to be said for all this memory foam and interior springing.
 In fact over the holiday it got to Allan it was like a disease he could sleep from 8.30 in the evening until 8 in the morning with a few extra kips in-between if he had half a chance.
-Anyway come early morning at cock crow I could watch the cats, dogs and chickens through the bamboo floor.
+Anyway, come early morning at cock crow I could watch the cats, dogs, and chickens through the bamboo floor.
 Up to a breakfast of Eggs followed by a Banana Omelette, tasted good.
-After a quick look around the village, weavers, carvers etc it was mount up and continue our way on the road travelling through glorious landscapes, the paddy fields giving dramatic pictures as they are layered up a mountain.
+After a quick look around the village, weavers, carvers, etc it mounted up and continue our way on the road travelling through glorious landscapes, the paddy fields giving dramatic pictures as they are layered up a mountain.
 This meant the camera was out almost after every corner.
 (Shame it later gave up, thankfully Allan gave me his to use).

 Ken having checked the bikes over, as he did every morning before we appeared.
 We leave ‘Son La’ and set off still climbing upwards to our lunch stop at ‘Tuan Giao’ It had taken Ken very little time to realise these old duffers knew how to ride, possibly better than him.
 Over the next days, it was evident that Ken was taking us on tracks that even he had barely used.

-The girls (Wives) would have a fit eating at many of the stops, but when your in with the Tribes you do not get Vacuums and polish.
-But you do get real tasty food and lots of it.
-And we thinking we could loose a bit of weight in Vietnam, no chance with the food as tasty and plentiful as this.
+The girls (Wives) would have fit eating at many of the stops, but when your in with the Tribes you do not get Vacuums and polish.
+But you do get really tasty food and lots of it.
+And we thinking we could lose a bit of weight in Vietnam, no chance with the food as tasty and plentiful as this.
 We ride superb old tracks right into the Mountains staying at ‘Tuan Giao’.
-Yep same thing Beers and grub and a sort of shower but it did wash off the days dirt.
+Yep same thing Beers and grub and a sort of shower but it did wash off the days’ dirt.

 ‘Thac Ba’ is Vietnam’s largest reservoir and has made 1,300 islands.
-On return to the home stay being so close to the water, it was a quick check on the mosi nets then a wash down under the dribbling shower to sit down with the family to a mysterious meal that was fab.
+On return to the homestay being so close to the water, it was a quick check on the most nets, then a wash down under the dribbling shower to sit down with the family to a mysterious meal that was fab.
 We had to get a couple of chairs while they all sat crossed legs on the floor.
 Knees ached just looking at them.

 Day 11 a ride through glorious razor peaked mountains and deep rice cropped valleys, stopping to admire a large Concrete cast carving to the people of Vietnam fronted by a golden statue of ‘Ho Chi Minh’.

-The road was so dusty we stopped at an Xe May (Garage) to have the bikes washed.
+The road was so dusty we stopped at a Xe May (Garage) to have the bikes washed.
 I spotted a front pipe I need for my Hond 70 Cub.
-Ken asked out with the cutter and on to my bike, job done great and free.
+Ken asked out with the cutter and onto my bike, job done great and free.

-Only trouble is due to a later break down of my machine it’s still in Vietnam.
+The only trouble is due to a later breakdown of my machine it’s still in Vietnam.
 BUGGER

 The Chinese side was well developed with bars and Hotels but our side was a little seedy.
 Saw a crowd on various bikes heading out as we pulled in for lunch.
 This was the one place we had to submit our passports prior to walking to the falls.
 Purchased a present for my grandson and a necklace for Jackie.
 Tribal but different.